microbit-foundation/dev-docs/software/interface.md

 You will need to register for and download the [**Bootloader Host Application (blhost)**](https://www.nxp.com/design/software/development-software/mcuxpresso-software-and-tools-/mcuboot-mcu-bootloader-for-nxp-microcontrollers:MCUBOOT?&tab=Design_Tools_Tab) from NXP.
 In the `/bin` folder you will find executables for your operating system.

-<div class="alert alert-warning">Please ensure you are using the latest version of blhost, old versions incompatibility with new OS versions can have unexpected results.</div>
+<div class="alert alert-warning">Please ensure the nRF52 flash has been erased before erasing/flashing the KL27 flash.
+Programmes running on the nRF52 can affect the KL27 internal boot process and stop the kinetis bootloader from running.
+You can flash <a href="/docs/software/assets/erase-flash.hex">this hex file</a> to erase the nRF52.</div>

 ### Enter bootloader mode